- Room for 20 to 24 chickens

 Quality-Made in America

-This classic chicken coop is handcrafted by the Amish in Lancaster County, PA, using high quality materials.
+This classic chicken coop is made in America, handcrafted by the Amish in Lancaster County, PA, using high quality materials.
 Each coop is made to order!
 The pressure-treated base and flooring will keep termites, carpenter ants and rot at bay.
 The siding is exterior-grade, painted with Hayley exterior paint or stained with Woodwright brand, oil-based stain.
 All half-inch hardware cloth wire over the windows and air vents is coated in black vinyl.

 There are 15 paint colors and 5 stain colors to choose from.
 Two colors are included with your purchase, so you can choose one color for the siding and another for the trim, at no extra cost.